-One of the most important ways an optometrist can help is by performing regular comprehensive eye exams.
+One of the most important ways an eye care professional can help is by performing regular comprehensive eye exams.
 If you have diabetes, whether or not an eye disease has been diagnosed, you should have a comprehensive eye exam every year.
 For people who have a diabetes-related eye disease, treatment will be tailored to suit the specific disease.
 Glaucoma can be managed with eye drops or oral medications to decrease pressure inside the eye, and people with cataracts may improve mild symptoms with magnifying lenses or glasses that help prevent glare.
 Some patients with cataracts may be able to have their natural lenses surgically removed and replaced with artificial lenses, but other patients with retinopathy may not be good candidates for cataract surgery.

 Find Diabetic Eye Care in Columbia